 There’s an old saying that goes, you can’t teach an old dog new tricks.
 But what about young pups?
 What kind of tricks are we, as adults, teaching our teenagers about drinking and driving?
 It is every parent’s dream to see their child grow up and be successful.
 Unfortunately, we know that isn’t always the case.
 When teens learn how to drive, it is as if every parent holds their breath the first time their child leaves the driveway without them.
-And rightly so, because DUIs in Pittsburgh is a continuous top safety issue.
+And rightly so, because DUIs in Pittsburgh are a continuous top safety issue.
 From teenagers to the elderly, people drive drunk and can get injured at any age.
-If you or a loved one was injured in an accident caused by a drunk driver, contact our professional attorneys at SMT Legal in Pittsburgh.
+If you or a loved one was injured in an accident caused by a drunk driver, contact our professional attorneys at SMT Legal.

 Look at the Statistics

 Although teenagers are known for their loud and rambunctious behavior, some take more risks than others.
 According to Team DUI, a Pennsylvania DUI Association, in 2019, 14% of driver fatalities were teens from 16-20.
 Thankfully this number has decreased from 29% in 2018.
 However, the age group most at risk now is 21-25.
 Driving is a privilege, and those new to drinking are prone to take advantage of it.
 Someone’s one decision can alter another person’s whole future for the worse.
 DUI accidents range in severity from swerving into other lanes, running stop signs, running stoplights, driving the wrong way down a road, driving too fast, or failing to stop in time.
 There are so many ways a driver can cause an accident sober; adding alcohol increases it tenfold.